sametatabasch/Notices-Duyurular/readme.txt

 [EN]You can add notifications and displaying them with fancybox effect.
 Also this plugin has this features;

 * You can set visibility of notifications.
 Displaying for everyone or only logged in users.
-* You can set easily position of notices.
 * You can set easily displaying date of notices.
 Notifications will auto expire.
 * 4 different type of notifications.